supersimple/blog/priv/articles/2022-08-02/the-secretary-problem.md

 I set up a Livebook to run some tests of the code and to see how it performs.
 You can see the results.
 Notice how they change as the sample size increases.
 As you approach infinity, that number should get closer to 37.8%.
 ![results](../images/20220802/results.gif)

+## Conclusion
+This was a fun logic problem to learn about and solve using the Elixir standard library.
+While the idea of hiring a secretary this way seems contrived, I do think this algorithm makes more sense in dating.
+Given a number of years between when you start dating and when you reach the oldest age you would like to be married, you can apply this same logic.
+Reject all of the partners you date in the first 37.8% of the time you have given yourself.
+Then, marry the first partner you meet that exceeds all the other partners you've dated.

 The code and the livebook are available in this [Github repo](https://github.com/supersimple/secretary-problem).